-If it comes to fruition, the proposed tax reform contemplates three significant changes: Reducing the use of personal exemptions, eliminating or limiting most itemized deductions and raising the standard deduction – for taxpayers who don’t itemize – from $12,700 to $24,000 (for married taxpayers filing jointly.)
+The legislation introduces three significant changes affecting charitable giving: eliminating personal exemptions, limiting many itemized deductions and raising the standard deduction – for taxpayers who don’t itemize – from $12,700 to $24,000 (for married taxpayers filing jointly.)